 Deputy lecturer medical ethics

-Elisabeth Furberg is a deputy senior lecturer in medical ethics at CRB and in philosophy at the University of Gothenburg.
+Elisabeth Furberg is a reseracher and lecturer at CRB.
 Broadly, her research interests include applied philosophy and ethics, bioethics, personal identity, value theory and philosophy of meaning.
 Her PhD in Practical Philosophy at Stockholm University 2012 discussed the moral legitimacy of advance directives and living wills, mainly in relation to theories of personal identity over time.
-One of her more recent research projects aimed to provide practical guidance in deciding how a publicly funded health care system ought to prioritise in health care.
+Elisabeth Furberg has an additional interest in questions of gender parity in philosophy, as well as the theory and practice of teaching ethics in higher education.

 Phone: +46 18 471 65 65